 When it comes to gluten-free pasta, it can get overwhelming and confusing.
 If you opt for a brand that uses a blend of ingredients, such as corn and quinoa, it tends to be a better choice than purely brown-rice pasta, which can get gummy and overcook rather quickly.
 A gluten-free blend yields an al dente texture that is close to "regular" pasta.
 Of course, this is a matter of preference.
 If you enjoy brown-rice pasta, by all means, mangia!

 Cook gluten-free spaghetti according to package directions.
 Drain.
 Toss with 1 tablespoon of olive oil to prevent the noodles from sticking together.

 As the pasta is cooking, heat remaining 1 tablespoon olive oil in a sizeable skillet over medium-high heat.
 Add the ground beef and cook until browned, using a wooden spoon or firm spatula to break apart the ground beef as it cooks.

 Add your choice of gluten-free marinara sauce and optional basil to the skillet.
 Simmer for about 15 minutes, until heated through, seasoning to taste with salt and pepper.

 Serve sauce over warm spaghetti sprinkled with freshly grated Parmesan cheese.

 - You can make this recipe meatless by omitting the ground beef.

-- While the sauce in this recipe uses ground beef, you can certainly swap with lean ground turkey.
-You also can make this recipe meatless, omitting the meat entirely for a simple sauce with great flavor.
+- While the sauce in this recipe uses ground beef, you can certainly swap it with lean ground turkey.

 Always make sure your work surfaces, utensils, pans and tools are free of gluten.
 Always read product labels.
 Manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification.